-I grew up on almost a hundred acres in a very small town in rural Kentucky, and worked with my dad on his and my mother’s farm every year of my life, learning how to drive on an old blue Ford tractor, and hauling in thousands of pounds of tobacco every season.
+I grew up on almost a hundred acres in a very small town in rural Kentucky, and worked with my dad on his farm every year of my life, learning how to drive on an old blue Ford tractor, and hauling in thousands of pounds of tobacco every season.
 I was adept at catching just the right amount of crappie and catfish for family dinner, and honed my sawmill-running skills at my dad’s right hand.

 Despite the closeness I had with Daddy, and the incredible ways he shaped me, it was my grandma’s geniality, good humor and ladylike ways that have passed down the most.
 It’s because of her that I love to set a good table and haven’t missed a Kentucky Derby since I was in college.
 She was a proud homebody, obsessing over her decor, her kitchen counter cleanliness, and the height of her meringues.
 Weekends at Mamaw’s were spent prepping for guests she just knew would drop by, listening to jazz, playing canasta, and dancing in the living room.
 Its her influence that has caused me to spend way too much money on Derby hats, home decor, and good-quality stationery, always signed,

 Yours, most sincerely,

 Joyce Duncan Mills makes her living as a Realtor in Louisville, Kentucky, where she lives in a soon-to-be-renovated Colonial with her husband, Bryan.
 For collaborations, cups of coffee, or general questions, email [email protected]